jQueryOS/AvocadOS/README.md

-# jQueryOS
+# AvocadOS

-The revolutionary jQueryOS
+The revolutionary AvocadOS powered by jQuery.